 The purpose of this test is to verify that when LTE PCell is in DRX and NR PSCell is in non-DRX, NR PSCell interruptions due to transitions from active to non-active and from non-active to active during LTE PCell DRX the UE missed ACK/NACK does not exceed the limits.
 This test will verify the missed ACK/NACK rate for NR PSCell in EN-DC specified in section 8.
 2.1.2.
 Supported test configurations are shown in table A.5.5.2.1.1-1.

 The general test parameters are given in Table A.5.5.2.1.1-2, and NR cell specific test parameters are given in Table A.5.5.2.1.1-3 and A.5.5.2.1.1-4.
 The E-UTRAN PCell DRX configuration parameters are given in Table A.5.5.2.1.1-5 below.
 And the E-UTRAN cell specific test parameters can refer to Table A.3.7.2.2-1.
 In the test there are two cells: Cell1 and Cell2.
-Cell1 is LTE PCell on and Cell2 is NR FR2 PSCell.
+Cell1 is LTE PCell and Cell2 is NR FR2 PSCell.
 The test consists of one time period, with duration of T1.
 During T1, NR PSCell is continuously scheduled in DL while LTE PCell is not scheduled and has DRX configured.
 Prior to the start of the time duration T1, Cell1 shall be configured as LTE PCell and Cell2 shall be configured as NR PSCell.
 Prior to start of T1 the DRX inactivity timer for the LTE PCell has already expired.
 During T1 the UE shall be continuously scheduled on NR PSCell while not scheduled on LTE PCell.
 PDCCH indicating a new transmission on PSCell shall be sent continuously during the whole time duration to ensure UE would not enter DRX state on PSCell.